Kingminer7/gdps-switcher/about.md

 - [Brift](https://x.com/BriftXD) - Pencil icon
 - [Geode Discord](https://discord.com/geode) - answering and helping with my stupid questions and issues
 - [Uproxide](https://x.com/uproxide) - Event levels (Both the idea and some of the functionality)
+- [TheSillyDoggo](https://github.com/TheSillyDoggo) - Finding some bindings for the event levels to work on mac